openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

     sudo ovs-vsctl add-port br-vlan eth1

-  br-vlan is the OVS bridge name you configure on OVS_PHYSICAL_BRIDGE, eth1 is the device name of your VLAN network interface
+  br-vlan is the OVS bridge name you configure on OVS_PHYSICAL_BRIDGE, eth1 is the device name of your VLAN network interface, this step can be omitted if only VxLAN networks are provided to tenants.

 - 5 Run DevStack.
 In DevStack folder, run ::